kHarshit/DS5983LLM/README.md

+# Large Language Models (LLMs) Projects

-# DS5983 Special Topics in Data Science - LLMs
+These projects are part of DS5983 Special Topics in Data Science - LLMs at Khoury Collge, Northeastern University.

 ## Projects